run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Working-with-Projects.md

 Researchers are submitting workloads via The Run:AI CLI, Kubeflow or similar.
 To streamline resource allocation and create prioritize, Run:AI introduced the concept of __Projects__.
 Projects are quota entities that associate a Project name with GPU allocation and preferences.

-A researcher submitting a workload needs to associate a Project with a workload request.
-The Run:AI scheduler will compare the request against the current allocations and the Project and determine whether the workload can be allocated resources or whether it should remain in a pending state.
+A Researcher submitting a workload needs to associate a Project with a workload request.
+The Run:AI scheduler will compare the request against the current allocations and the Project and determine whether the workload can be allocated resources or whether it should remain in a _Pending_ state.

 ## Modeling Projects